 - a) Identification of IPS assets that meet all conditions referred to in Article 5(1)(b) of the DR in its financial statements (accounting value); - b) Verification if they correspond well to an IPS liability for each of their counterparts.
-If not, they cannot be deducted; - c) If the IPS asset does not arise from a derivative, verification at which value it is booked as a liability by the IPS counterpart (see 'Eligible IPS liabilities not arising from derivative contracts').
-In case of mismatch, the value booked by the IPS counterpart as a liability prevails. - d) If the IPS asset arises from a derivative, application of the leverage ratio methodology10, and verification if it matches the leverage value after floor calculated by the IPS counterpart (see 1(a) in this document).
-In case of mismatch, the value calculated by the IPS counterpart as a liability prevails. - e) Eligible IPS asset amounts in (c) and (d) are added up in order to obtain the total eligible IPS asset amount (e). - f) The latter amount (e) is divided by two (only half of the total eligible IPS asset amount (e) can be deducted by each IPS member from its total liabilities after derivative adjustment).
+If not, they cannot be deducted; - c) If the IPS asset does not arise from a derivative, verification of the liability value booked in the financial statements of the group counterpart (see 'Eligible IPS liabilities not arising from derivative contracts').
+In case of mismatch, the value booked by the IPS counterpart as a liability prevails; - d) If the IPS asset arises from a derivative, application of the leverage ratio methodology11, and verification if it matches the leverage value after floor calculated by the IPS counterpart (see 1(a) in this document).
+In case of mismatch, the value calculated by the IPS counterpart as a liability prevails; - e) Eligible IPS asset amounts in (c) and (d) are added up in order to obtain the total eligible IPS asset amount (e); - f) The latter amount (e) is divided by two (only half of the total eligible IPS asset amount (e) can be deducted by each IPS member from its total liabilities after derivative adjustment).